IanWhitney/ianwhitney.github.com/_posts/2013-10-06-visualization-retrospective-wrapping-up-d3.md

 ---
 {% include JB/setup %}

-We just wrapped up a project that featured several approaches I'm very interested in:
+We just wrapped up a project that featured several patterns I'm very interested in:

 - Client-generated visualizations
-- Ember
+- Ember.js
-- Rails as a API only
+- Rails as a API-only, no views

 The goal of the project was to release a tool that would let those who schedule college classes see when other classes are being scheduled.
 The